-The District also completed numerous land management activities during fiscal year 2011-2012.
-Management and restoration efforts, including prescribed burns, native species planting and timber harvesting, continue across the District's 212,371 managed acres.
-In addition, the District maintains and improves public access and recreational amenities, such as boat ramps, primitive campsites, and day use (swimming and picnic) areas.
+The District completed numerous land management activities during Fiscal Year 2013-2014.
+Management and restoration efforts including prescribed burns, native species planting and timber harvesting continue across the District's 211,152 managed acres.
+In addition, the District maintains and improves public access and recreational amenities such as boat ramps, primitive campsites, and swimming and picnic areas.
 In the pages that follow, Table 1 and Table 2 provide additional information on specific land restoration activities completed during the year.
-The projected 2012-2013 staffing and management budget by water management area can be found in Table 3.
+The projected Fiscal Year 2014-2015 staffing and management budget by WMA can be found in Table 3.

-To date, the District has conserved and protected 224,774 acres primarily through fee simple acquisition.
+To date, the District has conserved and protected 223,555 acres primarily through fee simple acquisition.
 These lands protect natural systems, wetland and floodplain functions, groundwater recharge, surface and groundwater quality, and fish and wildlife habitat.
-District-owned lands are all accessible to the public and are managed to protect water resources while allowing public access and resource-based recreation.
-Management and restoration efforts, including prescribed burns, native species planting, and timber harvesting, continue across 212,371 managed acres.
-In addition, the District maintains and improves public access and recreational amenities, such as boat ramps, primitive campsites, and day use (swimming and picnic) areas.
+District-owned lands are all accessible to the public and are managed to protect water resources while providing public access and resource-based recreation.

-District lands include the majority of the Escambia and Choctawhatchee river floodplains, as well as extensive lands along the Yellow, Shoal, Blackwater, Chipola, Perdido, and Apalachicola rivers; Econfina, Holmes and Lafayette creeks; and on Garcon Point, Live Oak Point, and Perdido Bay.
-In addition, the District manages and conducts habitat restoration/maintenance on Live Oak Point, Sand Hill Lakes Mitigation Bank (SHLMB) and Ward Creek West.
-The District has also acquired the majority of the recharge area for springs that discharge into Econfina Creek and form a crucial component of the water contribution to Deer Point Lake Reservoir.
-Also, the District helped Escambia County preserve Jones Swamp as a conservation and greenway area and has assisted in local government land acquisitions within Leon County.
+District lands include the majority of the Escambia and Choctawhatchee river floodplains, as well as extensive lands along the Perdido, Blackwater, Yellow, Shoal, and Apalachicola rivers; Lafayette, Holmes and Econfina creeks; and on Perdido Bay, Garcon Point and Live Oak Point.
+In addition, the District manages and conducts habitat restoration and maintenance on Yellow River Ranch, Live Oak Point, Ward Creek West and Sand Hill Lakes Mitigation Bank.
+The District has acquired the majority of the groundwater recharge area for springs that discharge into Econfina Creek and form a crucial component of the water contribution to Deer Point Lake Reservoir.